Foundation / Corporation

 Paralyzed Veterans of America (PVA) Research Foundation

-- Post-doctoral Fellowships: Fellowships for postdoctoral scientists, clinicians, and engineers to encourage training and specialization in the field of spinal cord research.
+Post-doctoral Fellowships: Fellowships for postdoctoral students in basic science, clinical applications, or design and development, intended to encourage training and specialization in the field of spinal cord research

 GrantWatch ID#: 173555

-In general, grants will be funded for a one or two-year grant period beginning January 1, 2018.
+In general, grants awarded by November 15, 2018 will be funded for a one or two year grant period beginning January 1, 2018.
 If you require a grant start date more than 60 days after January 1, please state this in your application or on the Grant Acknowledgement Form.

-All applications must be submitted by fiscally responsible organizational entities in the name of the Principal Investigator.
-Entities should be nonprofit academic institutions, health-care providers, associations, and/or organizations in the USA or Canada.
+Applications are accepted from fiscally responsible organizational entities in the name of the Principal Investigator (applicant).
+Entities should be not-for-profit academic institutions, health-care providers, associations, and/or organizations in the United States or Canada.

 While grantee institutions must be located in the U.S. or Canada, investigators and fellows are not required to be U.S. or Canadian citizens.
 Foreign nationals may apply for grant funding.
 If this individual will serve as Project Director, Principal Investigator, Research Fellow, or a Significant Project Staff member (>20% FTE), he or she must provide verification of a current United States or Canadian Visa.
 The Visa must reflect sufficient in-country (United States or Canada) time to complete the grant project or fellowship award.

 Visa verification is required, by submitting a copy of his or her current Visa that includes the expiration date.
 This should be submitted with the application as part of the supporting documents.

 Special Requirements for Design and Development Projects: